 The Abbey Ringers also have an active training program for people wishing to learn change ringing.

-For more information about Bath Abbey Bellringers please email the Tower Master, Matthew Butler on [email protected] or by calling the Abbey Office on 01225 422462.
+For more information about Bath Abbey Bellringers please email the Tower Master, Matthew Butler on [email protected]

 The Bells of Bath Abbey